idcmp/vault-token-helper-osx-keychain/README.md

 This fork tracks the hostname of the Vault server you're connecting to with the token being stored in the Keychain.
 It's useful if you have multiple Vault servers you connect to.

+This fork has been rejected upstream, so it's now maintained separately.

 # Vault Token Helper for OS X Keychain

 This is sample code and a proof-of-concept for creating an external